 And for SBO you have:

-A total of 5.71 picks per day with the two sharp bookmakers are not too many but not too few either.
+… leading to a decent total of 5.71 picks per day with the two sharp bookmakers.

 Do the odds last?

 How long do they last?
-Well, to be honest, even though I tested the service paper trading for the most time, once I found out it was beating the Pinnacle closing line I started playing with some real money.
-For the games I played, I always managed to find the advised odds and I only had a look at the service once or twice a day, so I don’t know how long the odds were available before I saw them.
+To be honest, even though I tested the service paper trading for the most time, once I found out it was beating the Pinnacle closing line I started playing with some real money.
+For the games I played, I always managed to find the advised odds.
+I only had a look at the service once or twice a day, so I don’t know how long the odds were available before I saw them.

 Compared to tipster services I followed in the past, where the odds are dropping the second they were out, the sharp odds availability in WinnerOdds is way better than anything I have seen.
 Of course, the relatively low yield also has a part to play in this.